1

 "They were going to kill me."

-“Yep.”
-She walked over to the van and reached inside.
-She pulled out the bag of food from the diner.
-“You dropped this, but I grabbed it.”
+"Then we move fast."
+She reached inside the van and pulled out the bag of food from the diner.
+"You dropped this, but I grabbed it."

 "Oh."